-Major Materials: Steel structural frame, composite floor deck, cast concrete panels, anodized aluminum window frames and cur wall panels, and steel trusses with metal roof.

-Consultants: G & S, structural.
+Major Materials: Steel structural frame, composite floor deck, precast concrete panels, anodized aluminum window frames and curtain wall panels, and steel trusses with metal roof.
+Consultants: 6 & S, structural.
 CAD-developed?
-No
+No.

 Architect's Statement: City annex offices occupying a renovated car dealership for many years had outgrown their space.
-On site adjacent to a 1930s Classical Revival Oty Hall containing the offices of the mayor an city council, the existing annex will be torn down to make way for the new facility.
+On a site adjacent to a 1930s Classical Revival City Hall containing the offices of the mayor and city council, the existing annex will be torn down to make way for the new facility.
 The new building is designed to accommodate the offices presently in the annex.
 Parking provided for inspection vehicles and other city cars is notched into the rectangle of the first floor to facilitate access for both building and public works inspectors.
-A bridge on the second floor leads to the existing City Hall, so ing the need for handicapped accessibility
+A bridge on the second floor leads to the existing City Hall, solving the need for handicapped accessibility.

-A central core contains the building's mechanical functions -- stairs, elevators, ar toilets -- and office areas are on the perime ter, to make the best use of natural light. access stair in the southwest corner of the building connects the building and public works departments, and provides easy lin age for employees required to maintain close working relations between departments.
+A central core contains the building's mechanical functions - stairs, elevators, and toilets - and office areas are on the perimeter, to make the best use of natural light.
+An access stair in the southwest corner of the building connects the building and public works departments, and provides easy linkage for employees required to maintain close working relations between departments.